HIV/AIDS for Florida Healthcare Professionals

 HIV testing without informed consent may occur in the following circumstances:

-- Bona fide medical emergencies if results are necessary for medical diagnostic purposes to provide appropriate care
+- Bona fide medical emergencies if results are necessary for medical diagnostic purposes to provide appropriate care and the patient is unable to consent

 - Court-mandated testing